ethereum-optimism/community-hub/src/docs/useful-tools/monitoring.md

 ## Block explorers

-You can find a full list of OP Mainnet Block Explorers [here](https://www.alchemy.com/list-of/block-explorers-on-optimism).
+You can find a non-exhaustive list of OP Mainnet Block Explorers [here](../useful-tools/explorers.md).

 ### Etherscan